alex-smtv/FreePIE-Joystick-Mapper/README.md

    - Line 15: the variable `root_script_path` should set the path where `main.py` resides.
 Be careful of the backslash character: you need to use the escape character `\` (meaning double backslash is needed).
    - Line 18: the variable `profiles` holds a dictionary of all registered profiles.
 Construct the dictionary that fits the profiles selection you want to keep easily accessible.
    - Right after `profiles` variable: the `profile_selected` set the profile we currently want to load.
-3. Run the script from FreePIE top menu: Script -> Run script.
-The console at the bottom and a window notification will tell you if the profile is correctly loaded.
+3. Run the script from FreePIE top menu: `Script -> Run script`.
+The console at the bottom and a Windows notification will tell you if the profile is correctly loaded.

 ## Be mindful of these limitations
 - FreePIE is unable to find by itself the project's root where `main.py` and all of its scripts reside.
 That's why we have to help him by setting a variable as explained in the previous section.
 - A profile file' name should not contain any dash (-) separator.
-- After running a profile, if you want to change to another profile, you should restart FreePIE to avoid any side effects.
-The project originally had a system (now deleted) to avoid this with module reimport and other tricks, but some really nasty and really hard to track bugs (object instantiation & co) can occur: python is just not made for this in this context.
-Better to restart to be safe.
+- Be mindful when doing code changes that FreePie executes on Python 2.7.
+- If you want your code changes to be applied it is advised you restart FreePie to avoid any side effects since Python is holding references in memory while FreePie is running.
+This does not apply if you make profile changes, you can make change and they will be applied within one FreePie session.
 - Multiple concurrent devices mapping is not possible.
 It was meant to happen, but it is still not fully implemented (work on it had already started).

 ## Project folders structure